wp-plugins/dont-muck-my-markup/readme.txt

 Up until now, we've only had a couple of options:

-- First, we could use conditional logic to require an expernal PHP file.
+- First, we could use conditional logic to require an external PHP file.
 This was bad for several reasons.
 	- It's not friendly for the end user.
 Who wants to have to edit a PHP file?
 	- The content is not in the WordPress database, which means it isn't searchable inside the dashboard, and it isn't backed up with the rest of the site.
 	- It removes framework functionality.
-Robust WordPress frameworks have places to add content above and below the main post content area, and an external PHP file destorys this greatly.
+Robust WordPress frameworks have places to add content above and below the main post content area, and an external PHP file destroys this greatly.
 - The second option is to use the existing plugins to disable WordPress formatting, but none of these plugins empower the user to toggle this setting on a page-by-page basis.
 After all, most articles don't have that much `HTML` in them.
 Nobody wants to go through 500 old blog posts and manually add `<p>` tags to them, do they?
 We didn't think so either.

 As a design agency that's used WordPress for several years, we finally decided these shenanigans had to stop once and for good.
 We built a simple but elegant plugin that lets you disable auto-generated HTML on a page-by-page basis.